menu

 One downside of living in Swansea, however, is that residents on average have to contend with a long commute, spending on average 30.79 minutes every day commuting to work.

-Swansea is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Swansea does not have a public transit system used by locals to get to and from work.

 The per capita income in Swansea in 2018 was $25,068, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $100,272 for a family of four.
 However, Swansea contains both very wealthy and poor people as well.